-That is, $\mu$ is a fixed point of the Beltrami operator, as defined below, acting on the space $L_\infty(\bar{\C})$ with respect to the planar Lebesgue measure.
-Along this paper, whenever is clear from the context, we will denote both the differential and its coefficient by the same letter.
+That is, $\mu$ is a fixed point of the Beltrami operator, as defined below, acting on the space $L_\infty(\overline{\C})$ with respect to the planar Lebesgue measure.
+In this paper, whenever is clear from the context, we will denote both the differential and its coefficient by the same letter.

-Sullivan's conjecture states: \textit{There exists an invariant Beltrami differential supported on the Julia set if and only if $R$ is a flexible Latt\'es map.} For definitions and further properties of Latt\'es maps, see Milnor's paper \cite{MilLat}.
+Sullivan's conjecture states: \textit{There exists an invariant Beltrami differential supported on the Julia set if and only if $R$ is a flexible Latt\`es map.} For the definitions and further properties of Latt\`es maps, see Milnor's paper \cite{MilLat}.

-Note that if $R$ is hyperbolic then $R^n$ is hyperbolic and hence $J-$stable for every $n>1.$ We have the following statement (see \cite{CMdecomp} and the discussion therein): For $n>1$ the iterated map $R^n$ is $J$-stable if and only if $R$ is hyperbolic.
-Therefore the Fatou conjecture is true when one is considering an iterated rational map.
-On the other hand, Sullivan's conjecture predicts not only the absence of fixed points for the Beltrami operator but also the absence of periodic points for this operator.
+Note that if $R$ is hyperbolic then $R^n$ is hyperbolic and hence $J$-stable for every $n>1.$ We have the following statement (see Theorem 2.1 in \cite{CMdecomp}): If there exists $n>1$ such that the iterated map $R^n$ is $J$-stable then $R$ is hyperbolic.
+Therefore the Fatou conjecture is true when one considers an iterated rational map.
+On the other hand, Sullivan's conjecture predicts not only the absence of fixed points for the Beltrami operator but also the lack of periodic points for this operator.
 In other words, there is no eigenvalue of the Beltrami operator which is a root of unity.
-In this way, Sullivan's conjecture can be interpreted as a spectral problem for a semigroup of Beltrami operators.
+Hence Sullivan's conjecture can be interpreted as a spectral problem for a semigroup of Beltrami operators.

 According to Sullivan's dictionary between Kleinian groups and holomorphic dynamics, rational maps correspond to finitely generated Kleinian groups.
-In this setting, we can reformulate Teichm\"uller theorem (see \cite{GardLakic}) in the following way:
+In this setting, we can reformulate Teichm\"uller theorem (see \cite{GardLakic}) as follows:

-\textit{Given a finitely generated Kleinian group $\Gamma.$ For any $\Gamma$-invariant Beltrami differential $\mu$ which defines a non-trivial quasiconformal deformation (see definition below) on the associated Riemann surface $S_\Gamma$, there exists a $\Gamma$-invariant holomorphic two form $\phi$ such that $\int_F \mu \phi\neq 0$ for any fundamental domain $F$ of $\Gamma$.}
+\textit{Let $\Gamma$ be a finitely generated Kleinian group.
+For every $\Gamma$-invariant Beltrami differential $\mu$ inducing a non-trivial quasiconformal deformation (see definition below) on the associated Riemann surface $S_\Gamma$, there exists a $\Gamma$-invariant holomorphic $2$-form $\phi$ such that $\int_F \mu \phi\neq 0$ on any fundamental domain $F$ of $\Gamma$.}

-In other words, the following separation principle holds: The space of invariant holomorphic two forms separates the space of quasiconformally non-trivial invariant Beltrami differentials.
+In other words the following separation principle holds: The space of invariant holomorphic $2$-forms separates the space of quasiconformally non-trivial invariant Beltrami differentials.

 The separation principle is well-known in ergodic theory for bounded semigroups of linear endomorphisms of a Banach space.
 In fact, it is the subject of many ergodic theorems and is one of the oldest principles in this theory.